 When working on strategies to improve your customer loyalty and increase LTV, you need to remember that you’re selling an emotion—a lifestyle—that’s just as important as your products.
 People want their brands to stand for something, represent their interests, and align with their own life.
 But to do this successfully, you need to do more than just blast a catchy hashtag on your social accounts.
 If you’re gonna talk the talk, you need to walk the walk:

 - Identify your core values: According to Inc., core values should not only influence every internal process, but they should also shape the customer experience.
 So before you can get customer buy-in to your core values, they need to be clearly communicated to every member of your team, from the CEO to the summer intern.

 - Develop buyer personas: Buyer personas extend beyond just creating customer segments by demographic information.
-A good buyer persona should outline a typical customer’s goals, challenges, and her desired customer experience.
-It should help you answer questions like “what inhibits customers from doing business with you?” and more importantly, “what keeps them coming back?”
+A good buyer persona should outline a typical customer’s goals, challenges, and desired customer experience.
+It should help you answer questions like “what inhibits customers from doing business with you?” and, more importantly, “what keeps them coming back?”

 - Gather feedback from loyal customers: Find out what’s important to your most loyal customers and what they love about your company or products.
 Ask them about their concerns.
 When customers feel like their feedback is heard, they’re more likely to remain customers.

 - Leverage social media to fortify your message: Highlight group success stories; consumer-driven content is a better endorsement than anything you can say about yourself.
-Nearly 90% of business owners agree that influencer marketing nets greater ROI that any other marketing channel.
+Nearly 90% of business owners agree that influencer marketing nets greater ROI than any other marketing channel.